Wednesday, 31 March 2010

 The name Aveeno always annoys me because I imagine a totally sloshed and sunburnt Brit in Tenerife staggering over to a bar slurring "a vino, barman" (!) but, in the name of research, I just went and looked on Wikipedia and it apparently comes from the scientific name for the common oat, Avena sativa.
 Ahhh oats - oats seem to be big business lately.
 You would not believe the number of different brands of porridge I've been asked to test and review lately - everybody seems to want to "get their oats" !
 But using oats in skincare does make sense.
 As they explain on the Aveeno website, "Oats have a long history in skin care dating back to the ancient Greeks and Romans, who used oat baths to heal skin ailments.
 We believe finely-milled naturally active Colloidal Oatmeal is a true beauty secret and can be considered to have an unrivalled power for soothing, hydrating and protecting all forms of dry skin."
 I'm not sure how accurate the Wikipedia entry is but, according to them, "Aveeno is known for its use of "active natural" ingredients and offers products to treat skin conditions such as eczema, psoriasis, poison ivy, poison oak, poison sumac, pruritus ani, chicken pox, hives and sunburn."
 Sophie is still suffering with her shingles so the name chicken pox leaps out at me there - I'll have to do some research and see if I can use Aveeno to hopefully offer her some relief.

 But on to the testing !
 I've signed up to become an Aveeno Discoverer so, in return for giving you all my honest opinion on the products, they kindly send out some free products for me to test.
-(If you want to get involved too, go to the signup page here.)

 The first product I tried was the Moisturising Creamy Oil with Sweet Almond Oil.
 It comes in a handy pump dispenser which I always find more convenient and less messy than a tube or pot.
 The name sounds a bit confusing - is it a cream or an oil ? - but the description below the name explains that it "moisturises like an oil and absorbs like a cream".
 I squirted some out on to my hand and to me, it was neither a cream nor an oil but rather a lotion !
 Well, whatever it is, it's a fairly runny cream/lotion that smells absolutely divinely of marzipan - that'll be the sweet almond oil then.
 That's supposed to be a good thing for preparing your boobs if you're planning on breastfeeding too, so pregnant women might like to smother themselves in it !
 (I seem to remember something about being careful there are no nut allergies in your family though.)
 But even if you're not pregnant, it smells so gorgeous, you'll want to rub it all over every inch of your skin !
 I tried it on my legs just after having a shower and shaving them and the tight, tingly sensation instantly disappeared and the skin felt soothed and cool - I'll definitely use this on any minor sunburn in the summer.
 The skin was left with a slight sheen but no unpleasant greasiness and a little goes a long way.